General Education Assessment

 A: Student work is used to assess how UNCW student work as a whole reflects achievement of the University’s learning goals.
 As such, it is not used to assess individual teaching practices.

 A: UNCW has eight learning goals for every graduate of UNCW.
 The only way to know if we are achieving those goals is to assess how students as a group are performing on them.
 The results of the General Education Assessment process are used to create the most powerful learning experience possible for students.

 A: Your work that is collected by the General Education Assessment Office is only used along with other students’ work to determine if UNCW students as a group are achieving the learning goals.
 Your performance is not singled out or provided to anyone.

 A: You need a University Studies level of knowledge about content, the ability to learn how to use a rubric for scoring, and the available time to attend training workshop(s) and scoring session(s).

 A: Yes.
-The amount of compensation depends of the predetermined length of the scoring training and session.
+The amount of compensation depends on the predetermined length of the scoring training and sessions.